Shihab-Munna/smart-notes-api/readme.md

 - Environment-based configuration using `.env` files
 - PostgreSQL as the database (via Docker)
 - GORM for ORM (Object-Relational Mapping)
+- Signup & Login added.
+- Token-based authentication ( JWT ).

 ## Features to be added

-- Sign up and log in.
-- Token-based authentication ( JWT ).
 - API Documentation (Swagger)
 - And many more to be added 🔥